Home > 3RD CMI-PB PREDICTION CHALLENGE

 2) Assays characterizing the immune status just before (baseline) and after the vaccine is given:

-• Antibody titers in plasma by Luminex
+• Antibody measurements in plasma by Luminex

 • Gene expression in PBMC by RNA-Seq